Skip to main content

 --project-key $PROJECT_KEY Nunit/PrimeService.Tests/test-result.xml

 Same as Cloud, in this file we also have 2 steps, run-test and upload-report.
-However, in run-test step, the command would look a little bit different 😉 .
+However, in run-test step, the command will be slightly different.

 agiletest --base-url $BASE_URL \